MicrosoftDocs/windows-itpro-docs/windows/configuration/supported-csp-start-menu-layout-windows.md

 The Windows OS exposes CSPs that are used by MDM providers, like [Microsoft Endpoint Manager](/mem/endpoint-manager-overview).
 In an MDM policy, these CSPs are settings that you configure in a policy.
 When the policy is ready, you deploy the policy to your devices.

-This article lists the CSPs that are available to customize the Start menu layout for Windows 11 and later devices.
+This article lists the CSPs that are available to customize the Start menu for Windows 11 devices.
 Windows 11 uses the [Policy CSP - Start](../client-management/mdm/policy-csp-start.md).

 For more general information, see [Configuration service provider reference](../client-management/mdm/configuration-service-provider-reference.md).

-## Existing Windows CSP policies that support Windows 11
+## Existing Windows CSP policies that Windows 11 supports

 - [Start/AllowPinnedFolderDocuments](../client-management/mdm/policy-csp-start.md#start-allowpinnedfolderdocuments)
 - [Start/AllowPinnedFolderDownloads](../client-management/mdm/policy-csp-start.md#start-allowpinnedfolderfileexplorer)